In this article

 Register with Autism SA

-When you register with Autism SA, you receive access to a range of services.
+When you register with Autism SA, you may be eligible to receive access to a range of services.
 This includes:

 - Access to free workshops